twosharprocks/UADEL-CYBER-BOOTCAMP-2022/Class-Activities/12-Web-Development/1-04_HTTP_Requests_Responses.md

           `OPTIONS`

    - **Analysis:** Do you think this HTTP request method can be used by an attacker to gather information about an HTTP server?
 Why or why not?
-          `Yes - it shows that the serve is responding and reflects part of the attack surface through the options listed`
+          `Yes - it shows that the server is responding and reflects part of the attack surface through the http options available`

 2. The system admins reported some corrupted HTTP traffic that occurred before the following recovered response: